CosmaLab/Black-Space-Analysis/README.md

 `.bin` files (select your ROIs of interest first).
 ## Output
-Results appear in Workspace under "percentage_black", a matrix with percentage of black area over total area is displayed by file analysed.
+Generates pecentage of a Region Of Interest (ROI) with no localizations or low density of localizations(i.e the "Black Space") over the total area found in the workspace and are automatically saved as a .xls file.
 ## Composed by:
 - `Vicky_QuickDensity.m`: accessory function, open first, check and adjust to image dimension (ex.
 256 or 512 pixels).
 - `BlackSpace_MAIN.m`: main script, code to open to run the analysis.